biohackathon-japan/bh23-link-hs-var-mm/paper/paper.md

 Table: Data processing workflow steps of the API

-The table explains how data was processed and which data sources, tools, and APIs were used at each stage in the API.
+The table explains how data was processed and which data sources, tools, and APIs were used at each step in the API.
 Between these steps, TogoID [@ikeda2022]  was used for conversion between Ensembl transcript IDs and NCBI gene IDs.
 The workflow written in Markdown format is available at https://github.com/biohackathon-japan/bh23-map-hs-var-mm/blob/main/sparqlet/human_variant_to_mouse.md.

 # Future work